 Janiva Performing "Make It Rain" (featuring Dave Darling)

-Produced by Dave Darling (Brian Setzer, Meredith Brooks, Dan Hicks, John Waite), Stronger For It is Janiva's declaration of independence.
-Having recently come through an intensely difficult period in her life, Magness has found new strength in her music.
+Produced by Dave Darling (Glen Campbell, Brian Setzer, Stray Cats, Meredith Brooks, Dan Hicks), Stronger For Itis Janiva's declaration of independence.
+Having recently come through another intensely difficult period in her life, Magness has found new strength in her music.
 On these performances, she lays her soul bare, singing of loss and recovery, pain and redemption, hurt and healing, looking back and moving forward.
 Recording Stronger For It was as cathartic for Magness as listening to it will be for her fans.
 "Every human being goes through times of huge upheaval and personal transition," Magness says.
 "I think everyone can relate."

 Janiva Performing "I Won't Cry" (featuring Dave Darling)

-Magness, known primarily as a musical interpreter, co-wrote three remarkable, autobiographical songs for the album, including the poignant and melodic Whistling In The Dark, the riveting I Won't Cry and the take-no-guff showstopper There It Is.
+Magness, known primarily as a musical interpreter, co-wrote three remarkable, autobiographical songs for the album, including the poignant and melodic Whistling In The Dark, the riveting I Won't Cry (which won the 2013 Blues Music Award for Song Of The Year) and the take-no-guff showstopper There It Is.
 Of her songwriting, Magness says, "Writing songs for me is laying out my experiences for everyone to see.
 It's another level of vulnerability."

-In addition to her outstanding originals, Janiva tells the rest of her story through her inspired reinventions of songs by Tom Waits, Grace Potter, Shelby Lynne, Ray Wylie Hubbard, Matthew Sweet, Buddy and Julie Miller and others.
-According to Magness, the ultimate message of the album is clear: "You can get through just about anything and come out better because of it.
-The title says it all."
+In addition to her outstanding originals on Stronger For It, Janiva tells the rest of her story through her inspired reinventions of songs by Tom Waits, Grace Potter, Shelby Lynne, Ray Wylie Hubbard, Matthew Sweet, Buddy and Julie Miller and others.
+According to Magness, the ultimate message of the album is clear: "You can get through just about anything life will do and come out stronger for it."